juliuskoskela/c-vec/README.md

 ## Features of a Dynamic Data Structure

-When we talk about a dynamic data structure, we usually mean a container with a growing memory buffer.
+When we talk about a dynamic data structures, we usually mean a container with a growing memory buffer.
 Such a buffer has a certain strategy to allocate more memory when the existing memory runs out.
 A typical strategy is to double the size of the buffer each time a limit is reached.
 This way we minimize the number